 The garbage and recycling system creates jobs, supports families, spurs economic activity and strengthens industries.
-Residents and businesses in the Portland metropolitan region pay about \$287 million a year for garbage and recycling services.
+When residents and businesses in the Metro region pay for garbage and recycling services, their payment has direct and indirect impacts on our region's economy, totaling more than \$537 million in economic activity each year.
 This investment pays salaries, purchases goods and services and boosts local businesses.